Brain Injury Legal Claims

 In general, more severe traumatic brain injuries will require lengthy hospital stays and complicated surgeries.
 In addition, extensive rehabilitation with physical therapy, occupational therapy and even speech therapy may be needed—-as well as lifelong care.
 Some traumatic brain injury patients can also never fully return to the work force and suddenly find themselves permanently disabled and unable to provide for their families.

 A traumatic brain injury is a complicated and catastrophic injury that can affect nearly every aspect of a person’s life.
-As a result, you need a Denver Brain injury lawyer who will seek special and aggressive legal representation to assist you and your family at this time and for the years to come.
+As a result, you need a Denver Brain injury attorney who will seek special and aggressive legal representation to assist you and your family at this time and for the years to come.
 You need someone who specializes in the Traumatic Brain Injury patient and their needs.

 Contact a Colorado Brain Injury Attorney

-If you have suffered a brain injury due to a car accident, contact the Denver car accident lawyer John R. Fuller today.
-The Denver personal injury attorney you select often makes the difference between a settlement that favors the insurance company and a settlement or verdict that is fair and meets your needs.
+If you have suffered a brain injury due to the negligence of another, contact John R. Fuller today.
+The lawyer you select often makes the difference between a settlement that favors the insurance company and a settlement or verdict that is fair and meets your needs.

 Our Colorado personal injury law firm has the experience to know when our clients are being treated fairly and will respond accordingly.
 Contact John R. Fuller, P.C., for a free initial consultation to discuss your case.